bbc/gourmet-sentence-pairs-evaluation/README.md

 2. The machine translated sentence is a well-written phrase or sentence that is grammatically and idiomatically correct

 A more in-depth explanation of Direct Assessment can be found in the papers [Continuous Measurement Scales in Human Evaluation of Machine Translation](https://www.aclweb.org/anthology/W13-2305/) and [Is all that Glitters in Machine Translation Quality Estimation really Gold?](https://www.aclweb.org/anthology/C16-1294/).

-## Running and using the Direct Assessment Sentence Pair Tool

-This tool is open sourced under GPL v3.
-Please view the [usage docs](./docs/usage.md) for how to set up and run this software.
-Issues should be raised via the GitHub issues.
-Code changes can be proposed by opening a pull request.

 ## Creating Data Sets for the App